mitsuba-renderer/mitsuba3/docs/src/developer_guide.rst

 into the C++ side (which does not specify a recommended naming convention), ensuring that code that uses functionality from both languages looks natural.

+Further points of guidance include:

+* When writing error or log messages that refer to an existing file, include the full path to the file by default.

 Contributing
 ------------